c64scene-ar/chipdisk-nac-vol.1/chipdisk_internals.en.rst

 Bitmap graphic and others
 -------------------------

-Now you have to put the graphics some place.
-A good place to put it in Bank 1.
+We have to find an address for the graphics.
+A good place to put it in Bank 1:
-Use ``$4000-6000`` for the bitmap, and ``$6000- $6400`` for colors.
+``$4000-6000`` for the bitmap, and ``$6000-$6400`` for the bitmap colors.
-If we add the sprites, sid of white noise and so on, it looks like this:
+And if we add the sprites, white noise sid, and so on, it looks like this:

 ::